Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 Choosing your passcode

-You need your username and passcode to transact on your account.
-Your username is the email address you give us when you applied to open your account.
+You need your username and passcode to transact on your account when using the Volt app and the Partner app.
+When using the Volt app your username is the email address you give us when you applied to open your account.
 You get to choose your own passcode.
-You can change or reset your passcode through the Volt app.
+You can change or reset your passcode through the Volt app, or if through the Partner app, as directed by the Third Party Partner.

-When you use the Volt app to transact on your account, you may also choose to use your biometric information to login to your account, instead of your passcode.
+When you use the Volt app or Partner app to transact on your account, you may also choose to use your biometric information to login to your account, instead of your passcode.

-Please choose passcodes that are not easy to guess.
+When using passcodes you must ensure that the passcodes are not easy to guess.
 You must not choose a passcode that:

 - is part of your mobile number;